Qu1ck5h0t/CTF-Writeups/PicoCTF 2025/crypto/EVEN RSA CAN BE BROKEN???.md

 # This challenge helped me reinforce some of my fundamentals with RSA, which is very helpful because I tend to screw up a lot with RSA challs
 ![image](https://github.com/user-attachments/assets/cad00a0c-392c-4630-af04-3853a3db5292)

 Immediately upon connecting to the netcat instance, we can see the product of primes (n), public exponent (e) and ciphertext (c).
 Since the value for e is pretty standard, the most straightforward way to tackle RSA problems like this begins with finding the factors of n, which we define as p and q.
-Luckily for us, n is an even number which means that p and q are simply 2, and whatever the other number divided by 2 is.
+Luckily for us, n is an even number which means that p and q are simply 2, and whatever n divided by 2 is.
 ![image](https://github.com/user-attachments/assets/5101f779-a524-4b1d-8e2d-44117f8fd7c3)

 Then, we can write a script that computes the plaintext for us.